IvanLudvig/IvanLudvig.github.io/_posts/2024-05-03-k-means-webgpu.md

 // ... render pass ...
 ```

 And... it works!
 You can see the clusters being updated until convergence.
-Efficiency of the implemented code wasn't investigated in this post, but it's a question worth looking into.
+Efficiency of the code wasn't investigated in this post, but it's a question worth looking into.
 <center>
     <img src='/assets/img/kmeans-webgpu/3.png' width='480px' alt='final result' />
 </center>